pelzolga123/Weather-app/README.md

 ```
 npm run build
 ```
-Then open index.html in browser.
+Then open index.html in the browser.

 ## Author
 👤 **Olga pelts**